BEC & Phishing Attacks on Merchants

 4. Credential Phishing

-- Link goes to convincing fake login page
+- The link goes to a login page that looks right

-- Fraudster now has access to your payment systems
+- The fraudster is now inside your payment systems

 Targets: